octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 #### Defining the initial storage

 A smart contract defines a storage.
-When it is originated, the initial storage must be set.
-This storage must be compliant with the structure defined in the smart contract to deploy: the names and types must be respected.
+When originated, the initial storage must be set and the storage must be compliant with the structure defined in the smart contract to be deployed: the names and types must be respected.
 The initial storage is declared with a Javascript syntax.
 Two modules can come in handy:

 ```js